 Practical Steps to Get Started

-• Sell the laggards.
-If you are going to trade momentum, you cannot have 40% of your capital tied up in legacy losers you are hoping will bounce back to breakeven.
+- Liquidate your chronic laggards.
+If your objective is running a pure momentum framework, you cannot afford to have capital tied up in legacy losers you are emotionally hoping will recover to structural breakeven.

 The Momentum Reality Matrix